csienslab/mobula/README.md

   - Assigned IP: `10.30.x.y/32`
   - Reachable subnet: `10.30.0.0/16`
 - `veth_${host external interface}`
-  - Host's orignal external interface (bridged)
+  - Host's external interface(bridged to the orignal external interface)

 ### Topology
 Suppose there are 3 hosts(Host 1, Host 2, and Host 3), the network topology looks like the following graph.
 The gateways of Host 1 and Host 2 are not drawn on the graph, but they are similar to the gateway of Host 3.